-ViiV Healthcare has a long-standing commitment to data transparency.
-Since the company was formed in 2009, we have been working to ensure we disclose research data and share information from our clinical trials.
+We continue to measure ourselves by our commitment to data transparency, working to ensure we disclose research data and share information from our clinical trials.

-We recognise that transparency in research is fundamental to accelerate scientific progress in developing innovative new treatments.
-To this end, we have set up a clinical study register to deliver on our commitment to share clinical trial information and data with the broader academic and research community working in HIV.
+We recognise transparency in research is fundamental to accelerating scientific progress in developing new treatments.
+To this end, we have set up a clinical study register (https://www.viiv-clinicalstudyregister.com/) to deliver on our commitment to share clinical trial data with the broader academic and research community.

 Protocol Summaries, Result Postings and Anonymized Clinical Data

-When interventional studies involving human subjects are initiated, protocol summaries of ViiV Healthcare-sponsored studies are posted on our own clinical study register before the first subject is enrolled.
-Additionally, the ViiV Healthcare clinical study register provides an easily accessible repository of data from ViiV Healthcare-sponsored clinical studies and includes the following information:
+When studies involving human subjects are initiated, even before the first subject is enrolled, the ViiV Healthcare clinical study register provides an easily accessible repository of data from VHC-sponsored clinical studies and includes the following information:

 - Protocol summaries for ongoing studies (a brief description of what is being researched and what the study is designed to discover)